nyitraibence/gulp-aquatic/readme.md

 Choosing BrowserSync over Livereload: It is not constrained to a single device, it works across desktop and mobile devices at the same time.
 It will update code changes, synchronize scroll positions and form inputs automatically across all browsers and devices.
 Also it doesn't need a browser plugin.
 More: [https://www.slant.co/versus/5065/5066/~livereload_vs_browsersync](https://www.slant.co/versus/5065/5066/~livereload_vs_browsersync)
 -->
+- Gulpfile path expressions: one place where you can truly save execution time is the file source regex.
+The more specific path you give, the faster it will find what it needs.
+The current version uses pretty generic paths, yet fast.
+If your project structure allows, give it exactly where to look, and not 'everywhere' with exceptions.
+If you want to place your file in a random place, no problem, just specify that random place for gulp.

 #### To be added:
 - cache busting
 - error screens
+- babel?

 ***